tacticians-academy/teamfight-simulator/README.md

 - Augments: Not implemented
 - Various minor gameplay features (30 second overtime limit/etc)
 - Engine refinements (pathfinding improvements/experimentally determining undocumented values) so that gameplay resembles TFT enough to reproduce fights
+- Some features are too niche or can be accomplished by other means, and thus are not prioritized for implementation (PR's are welcome though!).
+See the [Nice-To-Have's project](https://github.com/orgs/tacticians-academy/projects/2) for a current list.

 ## Out of scope